 If you’re wanting to get started in Vendor Express quickly, what would you look for in a product?

 You will want to find a product in a category that Amazon isn’t sourcing and selling already.
 Then they will want to get their hands on it.
 Plus, if you have sales history on top of that, Amazon will love it.
 If you find that Amazon isn’t selling in climbing ropes, but they are selling 9 of the 10 dog leashes, then they’re not too excited to get anymore dog leases.
 Buying wholesale is a good way to start this.

-FBA selling VS. Vendor Central?
+What is the Difference between Amazon FBA Selling VS. Vendor Central?

 It really depends on a lot of factors.
 It depends on how much cash flow you have, what kind of distributor you have, what the competition is like.
 Let’s say you have one Chinese supplier that you buy iPhone cases from.
 They’re the only ones that are waterproof and you buy 10,000 at a time and you have $100,000 in the bank.
 From they, maybe you build momentum in Seller Central, then move it to Vendor Central so they see the momentum.
 In Seller Central, you might be ranked in the thousands for iPhone cases, but in Vendor Central you might be rank 1 for waterproof cases.

 There is a company in Hong Kong that does Vendor Central so they don’t have to pay taxes in each state whenever they sell in Seller Central.
 There is all sorts of different scenarios that will affect the decision.
 Amazon pays for inbound shipping when they order from you in Vendor Central.
 So if you have a large product that is expensive to ship, you can save a lot of money by using Vendor Central.